Mysthaps/BalatroMods/README.md

 Balamod port by UwUDev

 # Requirements
-Requires [Steamodded](https://github.com/Steamopollys/Steamodded) v0.9.2 or [Balamod](https://github.com/UwUDev/balamod) v0.1.10, depending on the loader you choose.
+Requires the latest [Steamodded](https://github.com/Steamopollys/Steamodded) or [Balamod](https://github.com/UwUDev/balamod) v0.1.10, depending on the loader you choose.